 You only need to apply for one of the courses in the framework.
 If you change your mind and would prefer to study a different course within the framework, you will have the opportunity to change your final degree title during your study with us.

-This course received an 87% overall satisfaction rating from our final year students in the latest National Student Survey, so why not book onto an Open Day to come and meet us, or join us on live chat now to find out more?
+83% of our final year students agree that our staff are good at explaining things, so why not book onto an Open Day to come and meet us, or join us on live chat now to find out more?

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.